Hastings & St Leonards United F.C.: Players

+Colours

+The club's colours were "the glorious red of England and the emerald green of Ireland."

 Ground

-The Sports Ground, located in what is now White Rock Gardens, was the club's home pitch for the 1906-07 season.
+The Sports Ground, located in what is now White Rock Gardens, was the club's home pitch for the 1906–07 season.
 However, for the following seasons they played mostly at Central Recreation Ground, using the Sports Ground when their main pitch was unavailable.
 The Central Ground, as it was often shortened to, was used by the Hastings club before the merger whilst pitches at the Green, Silverhill and the Sports Ground were used by St Leonards.